 |Number of ISO’s||Exercise Price||Hypothetical Share Price||Value||AMT (28%)||After-Tax Value|

 A higher stock price might require a higher AMT or a bigger cash call.
 But all else being equal, this is a good problem to have as compared to ending up with a lower stock price.

-The difficult part is determining whether or not your bullish call on the stock — your assumption that the price will rise over time — is right or wrong.
-It is easy to be bullish on a stock you didn’t put any of your own money into; it’s another thing to put money on the table, at the risk of losing it, and retaining that bullish mentality.
+One difficult part of an exercise and hold is determining whether or not your bullish call on the stock — your assumption that the price will rise over time — is right or wrong.
+It may be easy to be bullish on a stock you didn’t put any of your own money into; it’s another thing to exercise and hold, funding this with other personal assets that you are now at risk of losing, and retaining that bullish mentality.